dazuma/toys/toys/docs/guide.md

 ### Namespaces and subtools

 Like many command line frameworks, Toys supports **subtools**.
-You may, for example create a tool called "test" that runs your tests for a particular project, but you might also want "test unit" and "test integration" tools to run specific subsets of the test suite.
+You can, for example create a tool called "test" that runs your tests for a particular project, but you might also want "test unit" and "test integration" tools to run specific subsets of the test suite.
 One way to do this, of course, is for